 First preference goes to Sayreville patrons who have not taken these classes before.
 You must know how to use the mouse and keyboard to take all of the above classes except for Mouse for Beginners.
 Adults only, please.
 To register for any of the classes, contact Alaina at email@example.com, call her at 732-727-0212 ex.
 25. You must contact and speak with Alaina to register for computer classes.

 The ESL Conversation Group helps individuals 18 years or older speak English with more confidence and ease!
 People attending this group should already have a basic understanding of the English language.
 Focus will be on pronunciation, accent reduction, American idioms, and conversation skill development.
-Evening sessions will be held in the Young Adult Room starting Tuesday, April 8 from 6:00PM-8:00PM.
-The session will end Tuesday, June 24.
-Daytime sessions will be held in the Meeting Room starting Thursday, April 24 and ending June 26 from 10:30AM-12:00PM.
-Registration forms will be located at the Reference Desk & in the Lobby starting in March.
-This conversation group is made possible by the Sayreville Public Library and the Literacy Programs of New Jersey.
-If you have any questions, contact Alaina by calling her at 732-727-0212 ex.
-25 or by emailing her at email@example.com.
+The groups are done for the summer, but will be back in the fall of 2014!
+If you need ESL assistance in the meantime, contact a librarian by calling 732-727-0212 ex.
+12 or by emailing firstname.lastname@example.org.